tai-studio/bitDSP/README.md

 ### Thanks

-> This project has received funding by the Austrian Science Fund (FWF) as project AR 445-G24.
+The development of this code was made possible by means of funding by the Austrian Science Fund (FWF) as project AR 445-G24 / [rotting sounds](https://rottingsounds.org).